odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

 If you use Odoo Community, you should
 `upgrade to Odoo Enterprise <https://www.odoo.com/documentation/online/setup/enterprise.html>`__ or contact your Odoo service provider.
-`Get the certificate here <https://www.odoo.com/my/home/french-certification>`__.

 In case of non-conformity, your company risks a fine of €7,500.

 To get the certification just follow the following steps:

-* Install the anti-fraud add-on fitting your Odoo environment from the *Apps* menu:
+* Install the anti-fraud module fitting your Odoo environment from the *Apps* menu:

   * if you use Odoo Point of Sale: *l10n_fr_pos_cert*: France - VAT Anti-Fraud Certification for Point of Sale (CGI 286 I-3 bis)